-Oyster omelet (蚵仔煎)
+5. Oyster omelet (蚵仔煎)

-Try this classic dish along with the tangy sauce.
+Try this classic Taiwanese dish with tangy sauce.
 You can eat it by itself or as a side dish.

 You can find oyster omelet at any night market in individual stalls that only serves oyster omelet (pictured above).
 You know the oyster omelet is good when the food stall only has oyster omelet on their menu and nothing else.

-Scallion pancake (蔥油餅)
+6. Scallion pancake (蔥油餅)

 Taiwanese breakfast might be my favourite type of breakfast!
 And I love all kinds of breakfast food, but the Taiwanese really know how to make a solid meal in the morning.

+Definitely try Taiwanese breakfast a few times.
+It is a huge part of the food culture in Taiwan!
 Whatever you choose, you will be satisfied with your choices.
 They are all delicious!

-Gua Bao (刈包)
+9. Gua Bao (刈包)

 A typical gua bao has braised pork belly, pickled Chinese cabbage stuffed in a steamed bun.
 The flavourful pork and tanginess of the pickled vegetable really complement each other.